https://www.deakin.edu.au/__data/assets/image/0020/1380512/32159_Master-Bus-artscultural-mgmt_hero.jpg

 The Master of Business (Arts and Cultural Management) is typically 8 or 12 credit points.
 The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) - your professional experience and previous qualifications - which can save you time and money.

-For students undertaking 12 credit points, you study 8 credit points of core units and 4 credit points of elective units, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
+For students undertaking 12 credit points, you study 8 credit points of core units and 4 credit points of open elective units (which may include an optional Faculty wide specialisation), plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Students are introduced to research tools and techniques in core units of the course where they learn analytic skills and the practical application of those skills in professional contexts.
 They must also complete advanced level units and a capstone unit that require them to integrate the skills learnt over their course of study and produce applied pieces of research with reference to prevailing literature.